wp-plugins/visual-form-builder/readme.txt

 == Description ==

-*Visual Form Builder* is a plugin that allows you to build contact forms using an easy-to-use and familiar interface.
+*Visual Form Builder* is a plugin that allows you to build and manage all kinds of forms for your website in a single place.
+Building a fully functional form takes only a few minutes and you don't have to write one bit of PHP, CSS, or HTML!

-**Features**

-* Setup and organize your form using a drag-and-drop interface
+= Features =

+* Add fields with one click
+* Drag-and-drop reordering
-* Automatically includes a basic logic-based verification system
+* Simple, yet effective, logic-based anti-SPAM system
-* Store form entries in your WordPress database and can manage them via the dashboard.
+* Automatically stores form entries in your WordPress database
+* Manage form entries in the WordPress dashboard
 * Export entries to a CSV file
 * Send form submissions to multiple emails
-* Utilizes jQuery Form Validation
+* jQuery Form Validation
 * Customized Confirmation Messages
 * Redirect to a WordPress Page or a URL
 * Confirmation Email Receipt to User
 * Standard and Advanced Fields
-* Easy date fields using the jQuery UI Date Picker
-* File uploads
+* Required Fields
+* Shortcode works on any Post or Page
+* Embed Multiple Forms on a Post/Page
 * One-click form duplication.
 Copy a form you've already built to save time

-**Field Types**
+* Use your own CSS (if you want)

+= Field Types =

 * Fieldset
 * Text input (single line)